One Size Fits All? Unfortunately not.

-Previously, an image resolution had to be enough for different end devices – a perpetual search for the compromise between high image details and high performance.
+In the past, one image resolution had to suffice for different end devices – a perpetual search for the compromise between high image detail and high performance.
 Example:

 <img src="image.png">Code language: HTML, XML (xml)

-In responsive design, the layout of the website is fluently adapted to the different formats – but still always the same size image loaded – that must be better.
+In Responsive Design, the layout of the website is smoothly adapted to the different formats – and yet an image of the same size is always loaded – that has to work better.

 Image sizes depending on the screen resolution

-In order to load images for different screen sizes, there is now the possibility, to submit – depending on the screen size of the browser – different image resolutions – it then loads the image as appropriate to the resolution:
+In order to load images for different screen sizes, there is now the possibility to send different image resolutions to the browser depending on the screen size – it then loads the image matching the resolution if possible:

 <img src="image.png" srcset="image.png 1500w, image-1000x500.png 1000w, image-500x250.png 500w, image-250x125.png 250w">Code language: HTML, XML (xml)

 The srcset attribute lists additional alternative sizes of the image.
-In this example, it indicates that the original image.png is 1500 pixels wide, the image-1000×500.png is 1000 pixels, and so on.
+In this example, it specifies that the original image.png is 1500 pixels wide, the image-1000×500.png is 1000 pixels wide, and so on.
 The browser knows therefore already before the loading of the pictures, in which different resolutions they are present.
-If we leave it with this information, the width of the image is compared with the width of the screen resolution – so at least as much as possible loaded an image that is not larger than the screen width.
+If we leave it at this, the width of the image is matched with the width of the screen resolution – so at least an image is loaded that is not larger than the screen width, if possible.
 For a header image in screen width completely sufficient.

 Image sizes depending on slot width